henrythasler/Leaflet.Geodesic/README.md

 Leaflet.Geodesic can be used similar to Leaflet's [Polyline](http://leafletjs.com/reference.html#polyline).

 ### Legacy Branch for Leaflet v0.7.7 and before
 Please look at the branch [legacy](https://github.com/henrythasler/Leaflet.Geodesic/tree/legacy) to use Leaflet.Geodesic with Leaflet v0.7.7 and before.
-The master branch can only be used with Leaflet v1.0.0+.
+The master and testing branches can only be used with Leaflet v1.0.0+.

 ### Creation
 ```JavaScript